LIVE MORE LIFE, BE MORE iIrish

 By John O’Brien, Jr.

-Jay Murphy is forty years in coaching baseball, including ten years as skipper at Cleveland State University.
+Jay Murphy is forty years in coaching baseball, including ten years as a skipper at Cleveland State University.
 “Coaching has taken me throughout the United States.
 I started coaching in 1981.”

 Jay’s wife Maria was planning a vacation to Ireland for Jay, and their sons, Tommy and Danny.
 “I called Tom Kelly (Baseball Ireland President); he went to St. Ignatius High School – and since we had a Cleveland connection, I thought there might be an opportunity to be involved with Baseball Ireland.